ovh/docs/pages/cloud/dedicated/cuda_installation_on_gpu/guide.en-gb.md

 ```sh
 # sudo sh cuda_*.run
 ```
-Acepts the process
+Accepts the process

 ![cuda step 1](images/centos-cuda-install-1.png){.thumbnail}

-And then sxelect all the components to install
+And then select all the components to install

 ![cuda step 2](images/centos-cuda-install-2.png){.thumbnail}